CQX96/CQX96-Linux/Documentation/networking/device_drivers/ethernet/stmicro/stmmac.rst

 In This Release
 ===============

-This file describes the stmmac Linux Driver for all the Synopsys(R) Ethernet Controllers.
+This file describes the stmmac CQX96 Driver for all the Synopsys(R) Ethernet Controllers.

 Currently, this network device driver is for all STi embedded MAC/GMAC